-Drug status: Fluorouracil, leucovorin and irinotecan are on the PBS general schedule and cetuximab is PBS authority
+Drug status: Irinotecan is on the PBS general schedule and cetuximab is PBS authority

-Cost: ~ \$3,000 per cycle
+Cost: ~ \$2,840 per cycle

 Treatment schedule - Detail

 The supportive therapies (e.g. antiemetics, premedications, etc.), infusion times, diluents, volumes and routes of administration, if included, are listed as defaults.
 They may vary between institutions and can be substituted to reflect individual institutional policy.